Automorphisms and monomorphisms of direct products of virtually solvable minimax groups: Introduction

-If the permutation of the factors \(\sigma\) is non-trivial, \(R(\varphi) = R(\theta)\) remains easily computable in terms of Reidemeister numbers of injective endomorphisms of some of the factors, associated to a disjoint cycle decomposition of \(\sigma\).
+If the permutation of the factors \(\sigma\) is non-trivial, \(R(\varphi) = R(\theta)\) remains easily computable in terms of Reidemeister numbers of monomorphisms of some of the factors, associated with a disjoint cycle decomposition of \(\sigma\).